scottdillon1/Virtual_SCP_Academy/Workflow/Part 2 - Safety Incident Workflow Design.md

 * Press the decision tab at the top of the screen

 **If by chance you don't see the DECISIONS tab, it might be because you have your form screen too small...try to widen it a little**

 ![MTADownload](Part2Images/uidecisions.png)

-To add or delete a row press use the add or trash can icons.
+To add or delete a row - use the "Add" or trash can icons.

 | Text | ID | Type |
 | ------------- | ------------- |------------- |